-- These firms experience significant volatility in revenue through the course of a year; they are neither on a strong upwards or downwards growth trajectory. - Small firms are a key source of employment, but the jobs they provide are precarious. - They are "banked" and have access to digital financial services, including debit cards, mobile banking, and ATMs. - Their access to formal credit is constrained: About half of the firms in the Nigerian sample held loans during the study, but most were from informal sources-suppliers, friends, and family. - Cash dominates other modes of transaction in this segment (even in Nigeria, where nearly all the small firms own bank accounts, two-thirds still run the majority of their business in cash).
+- These firms experience significant volatility in revenue through the course of a year, they are neither on a strong upwards or downwards growth trajectory. - Small firms are a key source of employment, but the jobs they provide are precarious. - They are "banked" and users of formal financial services.
+This includes loans (54% of firms held a loan, with government banks being the most common source).
+It also includes digital financial services, particularly debit cards, ATM machines, and mobile banking.
+They use mobile wallets for business purposes at very low rates. - Cash still dominates other modes of transactions in this segment (46% of the small firms run their businesses entirely in cash).